The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 2. Stocking salt, matches and cereals

-Good products in the USSR were scarce, and from time to time even the simplest products, such as pasta or groats, disappeared from the shops.
-If the croup appeared, it was far from superfluous to get 5-6 packages home right away so that there was some kind of supply.
+Good products were in short supply in the USSR, and from time to time even the simplest of them, such as pasta or cereal, disappeared from stores.
+If cereal appeared, then it was not a bad idea to take home 5-6 packages at once so that there was some kind of reserve.

 Now the deficit is long gone, any goods are available in any quantity, and the price of products such as pasta or cereals is practically not growing.
 Nevertheless, many of the old habit continue to fill kitchen cabinets with kilograms of buckwheat, oatmeal, packages of salt and sugar, as well as matches.
 Why do it today - I do not know.